etetoolkit/ete4_apps/hdf5_support/README.md

   - leaves grouped in the alignment matrix
   - retrieve all at once or one by one

-__Other solutions (kind of deprecated as its so fast with latest libver)__:
- - implement tree by level (distance from the root in terms of number of intermediate nodes)
-    - GOOD: all nodes in a given level will be available at the same time for fast transversal query
-    - BAD: adds a layer of complexity for loading data
-    - BAD: harder to reorganize trees

 ### Potentially slow or difficult reordering